 Satherstrom of Regina.

-– Norman Scheller, 73 of Ketchen, died on Feb 24, 1991 in Kelvington Hospital.
+– Norman Scheller, 73 of Ketchen, died on February 24, 1991 in Kelvington Hospital.
 Funeral was held from the Lutheran church in Preeceville.
-Born on Dec.
-11, 1917 in Springside, he was educated at Springside an Okla.
+Born on December 11, 1917 in Springside, he was educated at Springside an Okla.
 He did municipal cat work, land clearing and breaking and also worked as a mechanic.
-He farmed I nth Okla district for about 12 years, later settling in Ketchen.
-On Aug.
-25, 1945 he married Margaret Gunderson at Yorkton.
+He farmed in the Okla district for about 12 years, later settling in Ketchen.
+On August 25, 1945 he married Margaret Gunderson at Yorkton.
 Predeceased by his mother, Emma and two brothers, Cecil an John, he is survived by his wife, Margaret; his father, Fred, a son Wayne (Helen) of Ketchen; two daughters, Elaine (Rene) Renaud of Terrace and Marlene (Danny) Palaniuk of Lady Lake; six brothers, Robert of Russell, MB, Ernest of Okla, Herbert of Cranbrook and Clifford of Okla; seven sisters, Mabel of Lintlaw, Georgina of Lintlaw, Margaret of Margo, Emily of Liford, MB, Gladys of Edmonton, and Mildred of Hudson Bay and Hazel of Regina an nine grandchildren.

 Verna suffered a heart condition for ten years.
 She died in 1951 and was buried at the Poplar Grove Cemetery.

 - V -

 - W -